tc39/notes/es9/2018-03/mar-20.md

 BT: There isn't much to report from last time.
 Editorial changes only.
 Where we are at right now with the spec is that we are in the midst of the royalty-free opt-out period.
 If you have concerns about patents, hopefully you have sent this to lawyers.
 In practice, I realize that this probably isn't of concern to you.

 IS: Two things about this.
 The opt out period is for two month.
-Final opt-out limit is June 27, which is the date of the formal approval of the standard by the ECMA GA.
+Final opt-out limit is June 27, which is the date of the formal approval of the standard by the Ecma GA.
 The latest that the opt-out period can start is April 27.
-I have to notify the ECMA GA about the start of the opt-out, because last year some members complained that we only announced it in TC39.
+I have to notify the Ecma GA about the start of the opt-out, because last year some members complained that we only announced it in TC39.

 BT: We already have it.

-IS: Is this published on ECMA?
+IS: Is this published on Ecma?
 Because this is what we have to do formally.
 GitHub unfortunately is not enough for that.

 BT: We have it on the reflector, but let me take a look.

-IS: Ok, let's make sure that we communicate -- it was mentioned at the last time at the ECMA meeting that this was only circulated internally within the TC39.
-So, this is an action between Brian and the ECMA Secretariat.
+IS: Ok, let's make sure that we communicate -- it was mentioned at the last time at the Ecma meeting that this was only circulated internally within the TC39.
+So, this is an action between Brian and the Ecma Secretariat.

-BT: The next step in the next meeting in NYC is that we will be making one of the rare votes that we make for the ratification of ECMA262 2018 -- so be prepared in May to cast your vote for your company regarding if you support the new edition.
+BT: The next step in the next meeting in NYC is that we will be making one of the rare votes that we make for the ratification of ECMA-262 2018 -- so be prepared in May to cast your vote for your company regarding if you support the new edition.
 We have never had a vote against it, but we've had abstentions in the past.

 IS: Officially, we need to publish the draft standards two months before the GA approval.
 We normally assume and we get it so that TCs formally approve such standards already by that time.
-So if you say in May that is very unusual in ECMA, then it is perhaps just a conditional publishing for the GA; TC39 then need to give the yes or no, and depending on that, the standard will stand up for GA approval as it is, or be withdrawn from approval in the GA.
+So if you say in May that is very unusual in Ecma, then it is perhaps just a conditional publishing for the GA; TC39 then need to give the yes or no, and depending on that, the standard will stand up for GA approval as it is, or be withdrawn from approval in the GA.

 BT: Well we haven't finished the opt-out period.

 IS: These two things are actually separate, and we can handle them separately.
-The document needs to be published two months before the ECMA General Assembly.
+The document needs to be published two months before the Ecma General Assembly.

 BT: So you are recommending that we vote today?

 IS: Yes, because editorial changes between now and June 27 are okay.
 But no major technical changes.

 BT: We have a stable document for some times already.
-If it works better for ECMA, we can ratify at this meeting.
+If it works better for Ecma, we can ratify at this meeting.

 IS: That would be good.
 My second question is, do we have two standards: ECMA-262 and ECMA-402?
 For both of these standards, you need official approval which is separate from the opt-out period.